Welcome back to the third hour of the big program today.

 Hi, Thomas.

-I don't think our forefathers intended people to go up there and spend forty or fifty years.
+I don't think our forefathers intended people to go up there and spend 40 or 50 years.

-I think it was supposed to be our peers, shopkeepers, farmers, whoever go spend a few years to serve the country and then go back home to their businesses and live in the real world.
+I think they're supposed to be our peers, shopkeepers, farmers, whoever, go spend a few years to serve the country and then go back home to their businesses and live in the real world.

 Good analogy because of the fact they believe they're self-important and they also start getting, like you said, they start to become big deals and they like being a big deal because they're not a big deal when they go back and live like the rest of us in any town USA.

-And I I want term limits, but it's never gonna happen since they are the ones that have to make it happen.
+And I want term limits, but it's never going to happen since they are the ones that have to make it happen.

-Yeah, they've tried before, and uh the court said you can't do that.
+Yeah, they've tried before and the court said you can't do that.

-So yeah, there's not gonna be term limits at the federal level.
+So yeah, there's not going to be term limits at the federal level.

-Dan rather isn't gonna leave uh and and there's a whole bunch of members of Congress that they get in these jobs.
+Dan Rather isn't going to leave, and there's a whole bunch of members of Congress that they get in these jobs.

-And and then the other thing, it in um in in states where there is term limits, what they do is they most of these people have never ever, ever run a business anyway.
+And then the other thing, in states where there is term limits, what they do is most of these people have never, ever, ever run a business anyway.

 In fact, it's one of those rare campaigns where you see somebody and they always put it in if they've done it.